Decision-making with Speculative Opponent Models: Experiments

-\subsection{Baselines and algorithm configuration.}
+\subsection{Baselines and Algorithm Configuration.}

-\textbf{Baselines.}\\ To the best of our knowledge, this is the first work that considers the opponent modeling problem with purely local information.
-Because the existing works on opponent modeling all require the access to opponents' information, they cannot work in our setting.
-Therefore, we compare the proposed DOMAC algorithm with one of the most popular multi-agent RL algorithms: multi-agent actor-critic (MAAC) \citep{lowe2017multi} which is the discrete version of multi-agent deep deterministic policy gradient (MADDPG).
-Because MAAC does not incorporate opponent modeling, it is compatible with our setting where opponents' true information is not available.
+\textbf{Baselines.}\\ To the best of our knowledge, this is the first work that considers the opponent {modelling} problem with purely local information.
+Because the existing works on opponent {modelling} all require access to opponents' true information, they cannot work in our setting.
+Therefore, we compare the proposed DOMAC algorithm with one of the most popular multi-agent RL algorithms: multi-agent actor-critic (MAAC) \cite{lowe2017multi} which is the discrete version of multi-agent deep deterministic policy gradient (MADDPG).
+Because MAAC does not incorporate opponent {modelling}, it is compatible with our setting where opponents' true information is not available.
 Also, we further integrate MAAC with our OMA and CDC respectively to generate another two baselines.
 Let OMAC denote the baseline that combines MAAC with OMA and {DMAC} denote the baseline that combines MAAC with CDC.
-The comparison with OMAC and DMAC can demonstrate the impact of OMA and CDC, and thereby justify our design.
-Furthermore, we consider the actual opponent policy as the ground truth to evaluate the performance of the learned imaginary opponent model.
-We use the actual opponent policy to sample opponent actions during training, whose performance is regarded as the upper bound (UB).
+The comparison with OMAC and DMAC can demonstrate the impact of OMA and CDC, and thereby justify our design. {To comprehensively verify the performance of DOMAC, we also compare it with a state-of-the-art (SOTA) policy gradient algorithm, MAPPO, which has achieved satisfactory performance in many environments \cite{yu2022surprising}.} Furthermore, we evaluate an upper bound setting (denoted as UB) where we directly use the actual opponent policy to predict the opponents' actions during training.
+Because the actual opponent policy can provide accurate opponent information to the agent actors, which is the learning goal of our speculative opponent models, the performance of UB can be regarded as the upper bound of the performance of DOMAC.

 \textbf{Algorithm configuration.}